 With more than 1.4 million white tailed-deer in the state of Pennsylvania, it is not surprising that many urban areas experience human – deer conflicts.
 These conflicts can range from deer feeding on garden plants to roadway collisions.

-In an effort to educate the public about how to resolve these conflicts with deer in their communities the Botstiber Institute for Wildlife Fertility Control (BIWFC) will host a Pennsylvania Urban Deer Conflict Management Seminar on Monday, March 25 at Dixon University Center.
-This free seminar will provide municipalities with effective and sustainable ways to co-exist and mitigate conflicts with deer and other wildlife.
+In an effort to educate the public about how to resolve these conflicts with deer in their communities the Botstiber Institute for Wildlife Fertility Control (BIWFC) hosted their first Pennsylvania Urban Deer Conflict Management Seminar on Monday, March 25 in Harrisburg.

-Speakers John Griffin, Senior Director of Urban Wildlife Programs at The Humane Society of the United States (HSUS), and Laura Simon, an Urban Wildlife Consultant, will present participants with:
+Speakers John Griffin, Senior Director of Urban Wildlife Programs at The Humane Society of the United States (HSUS), and Laura Simon, an Urban Wildlife Consultant, presented:

 • Strategies for protecting gardens and plants, reducing the incidence of Lyme disease and decreasing deer-vehicle collision risks.